Lucsantosg/CloudLogAnalysis/how-to/change_plan.md

 	where

 	* *service_name* is the name of your service.
-You can run the `bx cf services` command to get the value.
+You can run the `bx service list` command to get the value.
 	* *new_plan* is the name of the plan.

 	The following table lists the different plans and their supported values: